Amy Wright: Early years

 Born in Chicago, Wright is a graduate of Beloit College.
+Her father was a professor of psychology at the University of Chicago.
+She developed an interest in acting when she was in high school.
+Encouragement from a teacher at an acting workshop led her to appear in school plays, and she majored in theater arts at Beloit.
+After that, she taught high school in Stockbridge, Massachusetts.
+During that time she acted in summer stock theater.

 Career

 Wright acted in summer-stock productions in Rockford, Illinois, before going to New York, where she studied acting with Uta Hagen.
 She starred with Eric Schweig in The Scarlet Letter and Tom and Huck (both made in 1995).
 She produced a Netflix series called The Next Step.

 Wright starred in the original production of Breakfast with Les and Bess as Shelby.
 Wright also appeared on Broadway in the original productions of Fifth of July and Noises Off.
 Wright currently is on the faculty of HB Studio in New York City.

 Personal life

-Wright was married to actor Rip Torn from 1989 until his death in 2019, and the couple had two daughters, Katie and Claire Torn.
+Wright was married to actor Rip Torn when he died in 2019, and the couple had two daughters, Katie and Claire Torn.